 Insider’s Guide to Prague’s Old Town District

-Throughout history, titans of science and astronomy, religion, philosophy, arts have all lived and worked in Old Town Prague.
-Back then the Prague Old Town was the vibrant beating heart of the city.
+Throughout history, titans of science and astronomy, religion, philosophy, arts have all lived and worked in Old Town, Prague.
+Back then, Prague’s Old Town was the vibrant beating heart of the city.

-Today, not much has changed, and you’ll find Prague Old Town Square in particular to be full of ambience!
+Today, not much has changed, and you’ll find Prague’s Old Town Square to be full of charm and ambiance!

-Best Restaurants in Prague Old Town: Where to Eat in Old Town
+- Best Bars in Prague Old Town: A Guide Old Town Nightlife

 Who Should Stay in the Old Town of Prague